• Skip to primary navigation

 Rest & slice

-Let this smoked tri tip rest for about 10 minutes before slicing to allow the juices to redistribute within the meat.
+Let the cooked tri tip steak rest for about 10 minutes before slicing to allow the juices to redistribute within the meat.
 This will help the steak stay nice and juicy.
 Now let's slice the meat.

 Slicing